Stackclash/5e-vault/5. Mechanics/Items/Antimagic Shield Hhhvii.md

 - **3-4.** No additional effect.
 - **5-6.** The shield converts some of the spell's energy into a burst of destructive force.
 Each creature within 30 feet of you must make a DC 15 Constitution saving throw, taking `dice: 1d6|avg` (`1d6`) force damage per level of the spell on a failed save, or half as much damage on a successful one.

 This shield loses all its magical properties 1 month after being crafted.
-After this point, the shield may be reused to create a spellguard shield, counting for 2,000 gp of the crafting cost.
+After this point, the shield may be reused to create a [[5.
+Mechanics/Items/Spellguard Shield.md\|spellguard shield]], counting for 2,000 gp of the crafting cost.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 54*